BlaqueDevs/se-assignment-day-5-technical-writing-and-review-crispusomollo/README.md

 ## 2. What are some strategies to tailor your content to different audience types?

+a.
+Determine whether your audience is technical, semi-technical, or non-technical.
+b.
+Adjust language and tone to match with the audience.
+c.
+Tailor the *depth* of the content
+d.
+Use appropriate visual aids e.g screenshots, infographics, code snippets etc
+e.
+Structure your content for easy navigation by use of clear headings, bullets and formatting.
+f.
+Incorporate examples and scenarios.
+g.
+Always end with clear instructions or next steps.

+---

 ## 3. How can you gauge the existing knowledge of your audience to avoid overwhelming them with jargon?

 ## 4. What techniques can you use to ensure your content is accessible to those with limited technical knowledge?